Product samples – the idea workshop for narrow fabric samples.

 In the field of occupational safety so-called safety harnesses are becoming increasingly important.
 Harnesses form part of the fall arrest system and absorb the forces that occur in the event of a fall and distribute these over those parts of the body that have the necessary stability.
 The connection between the body-worn harness and the securing point of the safety device is non-elastic shock absorber belt, which usually consists of a two-layer belt, which is alternately open and closed.
 In the closed part, the layers are connected by pile threads (binding threads).
 In the event of a fall, the pile threads break apart in a defined manner, thereby reducing the fall speed and absorbing the corresponding forces.
 Gentle braking prevents potential injuries.
 The non-elastic fall arrest belt is usually used in combination with the elastic fall arrest belt.
 The belt was woven on a needle loom type NFRE with system Z10 / S3.

 In the field of occupational safety, so-called safety harnesses are becoming increasingly important.
 Harnesses form part of the fall arrest system and absorb the forces that occur in the event of a fall and distribute them over those parts of the body that have the necessary stability.
-The connection between the body-worn body harness and the anchorage point of the safety device forms an elastic fall-arresting belt, which usually consists of a two-ply belt, which is woven with a smooth and a wavy part and contains very strong rubber threads in the chain.
+The connection between the body-worn body harness and the anchorage point of the safety device (depending on) forms an elastic lanyard (for the shock absorber belt) which usually consists of a two-ply belt, which is woven with a smooth and a wavy part and contains very strong rubber threads in the chain.
 In the event of a fall, the corrugated part expands to full extension, thereby reducing the fall velocity and absorbing the corresponding forces.
 Gentle braking prevents potential injuries.
-The elastic shock absorber belt is usually used in combination with the non-elastic fall damper belt.
-The belt was woven on a needle loom type NFRE ED.
+The elastic lanyard (connection belt) is usually used in combination with the non-elastic shock absorber belt.
+The elastic lanyard (connection belt) was woven on a needle loom type NFRE ED.

 For special requirements, these straps can also be used as narrow-width-narrow variants, for which the needle loom type NFRE Y2 ED is available.